 This week’s book recommendation is A Darker Shade of Magic by V.E.
 Schwab.
 This book is the first of a trilogy, but can be read as a standalone, which means the other two books are there for you should the first leave you wanting more (which it probably will).

 I first discovered V.E.
 Schwab before I’d discovered her books.
 It may seem strange, but it’s not the first time it’s happened for me.
-Maybe it’s because I’m getting older and see things differently or it’s because I’ve become serious about my own writing and have started quasi-networking.
+Maybe it’s because I’m getting older and see things differently or it’s because I’ve become serious about my own writing and have started staying tuned into those leading the field of fiction.
 I don’t know, but this is not the first time I’ve discovered an author before reading their work.

 That’s all the setup I’ll provide.
 After all, this is a recommendation, not a review, and I would hate to spoil anything for you.
 If you like reading about magic and the worlds that contain them, give this one a shot.
 I was in a pretty bad reading slump when I decided to read this one.
 I read it quickly and enjoyed it thoroughly.
 I hope you do too.